True or false?

-And there are a plethora of other variables.
+And there are tons of other variables.

 A roof installation company will have higher small business liability insurance costs than an ice cream store.